Rental Property Landscaping: Who's Responsible in Florida?

 Walk through it.

 The code citation.
 This is the one that stings.
-When a rental's grass gets tall enough to trip a city ordinance, the Notice of Violation goes to the property owner of record — not the tenant who actually let it grow.
-The city doesn't care who lives there.
-They look up the deed.
+When a rental's yard crosses the line into a nuisance condition, the Notice of Violation lands on the property owner of record.
+Your lease isn't part of that decision.
+The city looks up the deed.

 A silent lease feels neutral.
 It isn't.
 It quietly assigns every dollar of risk to the person whose name is on the title.